Chlorophytum borivilianum

 It is cultivated and eaten as a leaf vegetable in some parts of India, and its roots are used as a health tonic under the name safed musli.
-In traditional Indian medicine it is used as rasayan or adaptogen.
+In traditional Indian medicine, it is used as rasayan or adaptogen.
 It is considered a white gold in Indian systems of medicine.
 This herb belongs to the vajikaran rasayana group in Ayurveda.

+It is commonly known by various vernacular names in India such as safed musli (Hindi), swetha musli (Kannada), tella nela tadi (Telugu), taniravi thang (Tamil), Dholi Musli (Gujarati) and khairuwa (Chhattisgarhi).